matthiasr/monitoring-workshop/README.md

 * What does the number tell us?
 How do you transform it into the current utilisation?
 * What is the theoretical maximum a container can use on a given machine?

+cAdvisor is an example for [exporters](https://prometheus.io/docs/instrumenting/exporters/).
+Exporters are simple services that obtain metrics from systems that are not natively instrumented for Prometheus and expose them in the Prometheus exposition format.

 ## Part 4: Grafana

 ## Part 5: Recording rules